RECON: Reducing Causal Confusion with Human-Placed Markers: Robot Experiment

 \section{Robot Experiment}

 In this section we evaluate our algorithm in a real-world environment.
 Specifically, we train a UR5 robot arm to pick up a piece of toast and drop it on a plate.
 We compare our RECON approach to the same Baseline as in our simulations.
+Unlike our simulated experiments, real-world settings require humans to spend additional time attaching beacons to task-relevant objects.
+Here we test if deploying physical beacons reduces the overall time required to train the robot.

 \p{Experimental setup} The environment includes a blue plate, a red bowl, and a piece of toast placed on a table as shown in \fig{front}.
-The blue plate can lie in two locations: on the left or right edge of the table, while the red bowl is placed anywhere at random.
-An expert human teacher teleoperates the robot from the toast to the blue plate using a joystick.
-We collect $2$ examples each for $3$ different plate and bowl configurations --- $6$ demonstrations in total.
-During each demonstration we record the robot joint states $x$, joint velocities $u$, images from a top-down camera $y$, and position readings from a beacon placed near the blue plate $b$.
-We also collect play data where we attach the beacon to the plate and record $(y, b)$ pairs for various plate and bowl configurations.
+At test time, the blue plate can lie in two locations: on the left or right edge of the table, while the red bowl is placed anywhere at random.
+An expert human teacher places a beacon near the blue plate, and then teleoperates the robot from the toast to the blue plate using a joystick.
+During each demonstration we record the robot joint states $x$, joint velocities $u$, images from a top-down camera $y$, and position readings from the beacon near the plate $b$.

+\p{Demonstrations} We collect $2$ examples each for $3$ different plate and bowl configurations --- $6$ in total.
+Each demonstration contains ${\sim}150$ $(x, y, b, u)$ samples recorded at 10 Hz.
+On average it took $16.6$ seconds for a human expert to provide one demonstration and $2.3$ seconds to attach a beacon to the plate.
+We also collect $4$ seconds of play data by attaching the beacon to the plate and moving the bowl around.
+The play data contains $40$ $(y,b)$ pairs recorded at $10$ Hz.

-\p{Results} Our results are displayed in \fig{image}-Right.
+\p{Results} Our results are displayed in \fig{robot_results}.
 We train the robot policy with the collected demonstrations and test by executing the learned policy in the real world for $20$ different plate and bowl positions.

 After training with only $4$ demonstrations, the Baseline learns to associate the robot's actions with the positions of both objects.
 As a result, it fails to generalize when the position of the bowl changes during testing.
 By contrast, RECON learns to ignore the bowl and focus on the position of the plate by leveraging the beacon readings (especially after training with play data).
 With more demonstrations, the Baseline gradually learns that the bowl is irrelevant to the task, bringing its performance closer to that of RECON (Play).
-Overall, these results are consistent with the findings from our simulation experiments and highlight the benefit of incorporating human-placed beacons when teaching robots.
+Overall, these results are consistent with the findings from our simulations and highlight how human-placed beacons can mitigate causal confusion in imitation learning.